brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 <br>

-## Below are alternate graphs for pretrial detention, limited to non-traffic cases.

 ### Notes:

 * This data reflects only those cases where a sentence was ultimately imposed.
 Cases that resulted in diversion, an outright dismissal, or some other resolution, are not reflected here.